-The Waismann Method® exclusive location is in Southern California, where we receive patients from all over the world.
+Waismann Method® exclusive location is in Southern California, where we receive patients from all over the world.
 Patients are always treated in their private room, for optimal privacy, comfort, and more importantly, individualized care.
-Furthurmore, our Multi Board-Certified Medical Director, speaks with every potential patient, before scheduling.
+Furthermore, our Multi Board-Certified Medical Director, speaks with every potential patient, before scheduling.
 In this way, we can provide a clear understanding of treatment options, risks and benefits.
 Our goal is to provide people suffering from substance abuse, the most advanced, effective and humane treatment available.

 For more information, please call 1-800-423-2482.
 We are here for you seven days a week!

 Last Updated on